microsoft/SEAL/README.md

 ```

 ### Android
 Microsoft SEAL can be compiled for Android.
 Under the `android` directory of the source tree you will find an [Android Studio](https://developer.android.com/studio) project that you can use to compile the library for Android.
-This project is meant only to generate native libraries that can then be called through the .Net library described in the following sections, it does not contain any wrapper that can be used from the Java language.
+This project is meant only to generate native libraries that can then be called through the .NET library described in the following sections.
+Specifically, it does not contain any wrappers that can be used from the Java language.

 ## Microsoft SEAL for .NET